 BibMe: The Movie, directed by Jane Doe (Los Angeles: Columbia, 2001), DVD.

 Chicago Style Format Example

-5StarEssays are here to help with your writing assignments as we guarantee 100% original research.
-Moreover, our experienced essay writers also provide high-quality and plagiarism free content.
+5StarEssays is here to help with your writing assignments as we guarantee 100% original research.
+Moreover, our experienced essay writers also provide high-quality and plagiarism-free content.

 Try us and place your order by contacting our team.